What is a chief digital officer?

 Responsibilities of the CDO

-As a C-level executive, the chief digital officer helps a company set and execute digital initiatives that will monetize data, drive digital revenue, improve customer experiences and employee engagements, optimize operations and create new business value.
+As a C-level senior executive, the chief digital officer helps a company set and execute digital initiatives that will monetize data, drive digital revenue, improve customer experience (CX) and employee engagement, optimize operations and create new business value.
 Responsibilities include the following:

 - Lead digital transformation efforts across the entire organization.